 Luke’s practice consists of professional liability, products liability, construction defect, premises liability and liquor liability, and commercial litigation.
 His clients include individuals, businesses, insurers, and their insureds.

-In the area of professional liability, a significant portion of his practice consists of the defense of the long-term care and post-acute industry (SNF/ALF and home health care agencies).
-He has arbitration and trial court experience with respect to claims against post-acute providers alleging falls, decubitus ulceration, elopement, sepsis, choking, sexual assault, and spontaneous fracture.
+In the area of professional liability, a significant portion of his practice consists of the defense of the long-term care industry (SNF/ALF).
+He has arbitration and trial court experience with respect to claims against long-term care providers alleging falls, decubitus ulceration, elopement, sepsis, choking, sexual assault, and spontaneous fracture.

 He also represents other professionals in a wide variety of professional malpractice matters from inception through dispositive motions and trial, including attorneys, dentists, design professionals, commercial and residential property appraisers, and insurance agents and brokers.